ninech/openshift-filebeat/README.md

       pretty: true
 ```

-Then link this secret into your pods:
+Then link this config map into your pods:

 ```yaml
 apiVersion: v1